 While LED wall packs will still be made and sold with prismatic lenses because there will be traditionalists who want prismatic lenses, LED wall packs with clear and frosted lenses should be considered first.
 To do so, it must be considered what is being lit and/or where the light is to be directed.
 A full cut-off luminaire such as the wall pack shown above effectively lights the area below it and will not be blinding to people as they approach where it is mounted.
 The Series C Wall Pack is also Dark Sky compliant as it has full cut-off optics.

 If the light is to be directed out or at something an adjustable LED wall pack is a superior choice.
 Featuring clear glass the LED point source can beam spread can be controlled and the light can be directed where it is desired.
 When lighting objects or areas though, it must be considered if the LED light source will shine in peoples’ eyes.
 The LEDs can be very intense when directly viewed.

 Adjustable LED Wall Pack by Access Fixtures

-This wall pack can be wall mounted or pole mounted.
+This wall pack can be wall or pole-mounted.

-Access Fixtures extensive line up of interior and exterior lighting fixtures includes lighting fixtures for sports, commercial, industrial, residential and hospitality applications.
-Fixture types include wall packs, area lights, bollards, garage lighters, vandal resistant, exit and emergency, high bay, low bay, linear fluorescent, track lighting, chandeliers, and grow light fixtures.
-Lamp/Ballast types include LED, induction, magnetic ballast and electronic pulse start metal halide (eHID), T5 and T5HO linear fluorescent, T8 linear fluorescent, plug in compact fluorescent, and high pressure sodium.
-Contact Access Fixtures to discuss the correct long lasting, energy saving solution that best serves your needs.
+Access Fixtures’ extensive lineup of interior and exterior lighting fixtures includes lighting fixtures for sports, commercial, industrial, residential, and hospitality applications.
+Fixture types include wall packs, area lights, bollards, garage lighters, vandal-resistant, exit and emergency, high bay, low bay, linear fluorescent, track lighting, chandeliers, and grow light fixtures.
+Lamp/Ballast types include LED, induction, magnetic ballast, electronic pulse start metal halide (eHID), T5 and T5HO linear fluorescent, T8 linear fluorescent, plug-in compact fluorescent, and high-pressure sodium.
+Contact Access Fixtures to discuss the correct long-lasting, energy-saving solution that best serves your needs.